-Additional resource materials and/or supplies: A flash drive and a thesaurus.
+Minimum Technological Requirements and Skills: A flash drive and a thesaurus.
 You will need daily access to the Internet and a computer.
 I also recommend that you use a jump drive to save your files, and periodically also store your documents drafts to an online cloud.
 You should also email yourself your drafts periodically so that if all else fails, you have a copy of your draft in your email.
 Losing your work is NOT an excuse to submit assignments late, and any assignments that are late as a result of technology problems ARE subject to the course late policy.

 Minimum technological requirements and skills: Students are required to maintain access to D2L via the NFC website and check it consistently.
 Since this is an online course, all assignments, readings, grades, and announcements are through this site.
 As such, students will thus need continuous unfettered internet access to complete the course.
 Students must make arrangements to have access to the internet to fulfill assignments.
 For example, if an assignment requires watching a video on YouTube, students are expected to be able to access the video.
 There are various locations that provide internet access, such NFC (available even in the parking lot), public libraries, and many restaurants.
 Students will also submit assignments via D2L.
 I do not accept emailed assignments.
 In addition, access to a word processor software such as Microsoft Word or Google Docs is necessary.
-All students have free access to Microsoft Modified 5/8/22
+All students have free access to Microsoft Office programs.
+Students may access these programs via the NFC website.
+Contact Computer Services with any difficulties with access.